Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Biden’s Jekyll and Hyde approach to Israel came out as the former again after Congress approved the long-delayed foreign aid bill providing Israel with a record $14.3 billion in military assistance.
 He said:

-Biden also noted the bill significantly increased humanitarian aid to Gaza.
-He said the $1 billion in additional aid would be used for food, medical supplies, and clean water.
+Biden also noted that the bill significantly increased humanitarian aid to Gaza.
+The $1 billion in additional aid would be used for food, medical supplies, and clean water.

 In an interview with CNN, Biden delivered a mixed message of support and threat.
 “We’re going to continue to make sure Israel is secure in terms of Iron Dome and their ability to respond to attacks that came out of the Middle East recently,” he said before adding, “I made it clear that if they go into Rafah – they haven’t gone into Rafah yet – if they go into Rafah, I’m not supplying the weapons that have been historically used to deal with Rafah, to deal with the cities, that deal with that problem.”